EngineersBox/PSX-Minecraft/README.md

 1. Open up settings and go to `Build, Execution, Deployment > Toolchains`
 2. Create a new Docker toolchain and set the image to the image you used in the build before
 3. Open the container settings
-4. Add a new host path with the following field values:
-    1. Host path: path to your `psn00bsdk` install
-    2. Container path: `/opt/psn00bsdk`
-5. Add a new environment variable with the following field values:
-    1. Name: `PSN00BSDK_LIBS`
-    2. Value: `/opt/psn00bsdk/lib/libpsn00b`
-6. Set the CMake option to `Docker CMake`
+4. Set the CMake option to `Docker CMake`
-7. Go to `Build, Execution, Deployment > CMake`
+5. Go to `Build, Execution, Deployment > CMake`
-8. Create a new profile
+6. Create a new profile
-9. Set the toolchain to the Docker toolchain you just created
+7. Set the toolchain to the Docker toolchain you just created
-10. Add `--preset default` to the CMake options field
+8. Add `--preset default` to the CMake options field
-11. Exit settings
+9. Exit settings
-12. Verify that the Docker daemon is running on your local
+10. Verify that the Docker daemon is running on your local
-13. Reload CMake project
+11. Reload CMake project

 ## Snapshot